bullioncapital/developer-exercise/README.md

 1. Typescript:\
 As I mentioned in the interview, I used Flow lot and move to Typescript just more than a month.
 In the most case, they are pretty much the same.
 But Typescript has more configuration than Flow.
-So at the linting part, I didn't rely too much on tslint because eslint integrate quite well with Typescript on my IDE (Intellij).
+So at the linting part, I didn't rely too much on tslint because Eslint integrate quite well with Typescript on my IDE (Intellij), and I use Prettier commonly.
+Linting shouldn't be a problem.

 2. Provide data:\
 The data you provide shows all different indicators around different country.
 But it also include some group stats